 Sites cost a small fortune for most people but the hiker/biker sites are cheap, varying from $6-10 per night with only a one night stay allowed.
 Off the record I was told the one night limit was in place to prevent the large homeless population from overrunning the place.
 I was told there was a large migration of homeless that head south for the winter.

 One section of the highway between San Diego and Los Angeles passes through a military base, or at least the cycle path does.
 I was refused entry, even though its open to cyclists.
 In fact other cyclists were both ahead and behind me passing through!

 So I had to take the busy interstate freeway, complete with signs that said no cyclists.
 At this point I realised I needed a haircut so I didn’t get confused as being a homeless person.
 Even though all the homeless people I met on bicycles were for the most part nice people.

 Despite being refused entry to the cycle path that crosses a military base I had little problem with the mostly flat ride into Los Angeles.
 The last several kilometers along the beaches both south and north of LA airport were world class.

-I stayed in the Hostel in Santa Monica and quickly fell into the hostel vortex despite my efforts not to.
+I stayed in the Hostel in Santa Monica which is a bicycle touring friendly hostel.
+I quickly fell into the hostel vortex despite my efforts not to.
 Out till 4.30am sipping on expensive beers, visiting Hollyweird, sitting on the beach in the middle of winter and feeling warm and my sitting at Angel Stadium watching the opening round of the Supercross which is something I have wanted to do for as long as I can remember.